Shaky camera: History

 In 1984, the Coen brothers and their cinematographer Barry Sonnenfeld used shaky cam techniques in Blood Simple, then again in 1987's Raising Arizona.
 Woody Allen's improvisational style of filmmaking was matched with hand-held camera techniques in Husbands and Wives, shot by Carlo Di Palma in 1991 and 1992.
 The film's opening scene uses the hand-held style to achieve a sense of "free-floating anxiety and terminal loss of moorings."
 Reviewers joked that Dramamine was required to prevent motion sickness.
 Allen and Di Palma continued to use the technique but with more finesse and restraint on Manhattan Murder Mystery and subsequent films throughout the 1990s to save time spent on principal photography, and to stay within budget.

-The 1993’s police drama NYPD Blue is recognized by many as the first television show to use shaky and swooping shots for most of its camera work.
+The 1993 police drama NYPD Blue is recognized by many as the first television show to use shaky and swooping shots for most of its camera work.
 In 1994, the TV series ER employed shaky camera techniques, as did the 1996 disaster film Twister.
 Danish director Lars von Trier used shaky camera, called 'free camera', in his movies.
 The Dogme 95 movement he co-created in 1995 was partly based on the technique.
 Trier's 2000 film Dancer in the Dark was criticized for having too much shaky camera motion.

-Janusz Kamiński, cinematographer for Steven Spielberg on 1998's Saving Private Ryan, used a traditionally-shot scene of a modern-day cemetery to open the film.
+Janusz Kamiński, cinematographer for Steven Spielberg on 1998's Saving Private Ryan, used a traditionally shot scene of a modern-day cemetery to open the film.
 For the initial action sequence, he used the hand-held camera technique to depict the gritty intensity and brutality of the 1944 Normandy beach assault on D-Day, from the boat to the beach and beyond.
 The 1999 film The Blair Witch Project made extensive use of shaky cam to make the film look like recovered documentary camera footage.
-In 2009, the Dutch movie Winter in Wartime (film) (released in the USA in 2010) made use of the shaky cam.
-The 2009 films Rampage and Darfur make much use of the shaky camera.
+In 2009, the Dutch film Winter in Wartime made use of the shaky cam.
+The 2007 films The Bourne Ultimatum and The Kingdom and the 2009 films Rampage and Darfur make much use of the shaky camera.